ivopt/polyglot-the_posts/003-Approach_and_Tests.md

 The drill doesn't always need to go this way.
 Most times, the highest level tests should only describe the happy paths (those that describe normal usage of the app) and leave the "not so happy paths" (those that end up in some sort of error) to lower layers where multiple permutations are cheaper (usually unit tests are super fast while acceptance tests are slower).
-For example, assume that on the BlogPosts index page I would have a few options to allow the users to choose how many posts per page should be shown (say 10, 15 or 20).
+For example, assume that on the Blog Entries index page I would have a few options to allow the users to choose how many posts per page should be shown (say 10, 15 or 20).
 I would have a high level acceptance test to drive the development of the Blog Posts index itself, but as for the paging and the number of items shown, that would be something that I would relegate to a functional test done on the controller.

 #### To TDD or not to TDD